Decent weekend weather for NZ before wet spell for the north early next week as Cyclone Hola looms

 loading error

-TVNZ meteorologist Dan Corbett says "one of the scenarios" for the cyclone is that it will hit the top of New Zealand late Monday.
+Sheeran caught up with TVNZ1’s Seven Sharp to discuss his feelings on the mural.

+The UK fight involving Kiwi Joseph Parker is scheduled for April 1.

-A jet boat was required to rescue people stranded in their homes.
+The jet boat was used to evacuate people stranded in their two-story home.

-A man in his fifties was shot in the leg in the Pukekohe incident today.

-Donald Trump and a South Korean delegation have made a major breakthrough with North Korea.

 Join the conversation and follow 1 NEWS on Facebook